watermint/toolbox/docs/guides/dropbox-business.md

 # Commands that run as a team member

 You can run a command as a team member.
-For example, you can upload a file into member's folder by using `team runas file sync batch up`.
+For example, you can upload a file into member's folder by using `dropbox team runas file sync batch up`.

 | Command                                                                                                                                     | Description                                                                         |
 |---------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|